 Ambiguous samples' approximation to other classes makes them difficult to be predicted \cite{saezSMOTEIPFAddressing2015, nguyenBorderline2011}.
 Improving performance on borderline samples will naturally lead to a more satisfactory overall performance.

-In this paper, we show that incorporating the original data distribution as a cohesive entity is naturally suitable to adaptively determine $k$ and solve the predicament posed by borderline samples. we present a novel approach called the Preferential Attached k-Nearest Neighbors Graph (paNNG) which incorporates overall distribution information into the construction of a heterogeneous graph representation.
-The distribution-aware paNNG learns a resilient approximation of overall distribution, then leverages the distribution-based information and traditional k-value.
+In this paper, we demonstrate that integrating an approximation of the original data distribution as a cohesive entity is naturally suitable to adaptively determine $k$ and solve the predicament posed by borderline samples. we present a novel approach called the \textbf{D}istribution-Informed \textbf{a}daptive k\textbf{NN G}raph (DaNNG) which incorporates distribution's approximation into the construction of a heterogeneous graph representation.
+The distribution-informed DaNNG learns an approximation of overall distribution, within which the $k$ values for borderline samples are adapted under guidance of customized criteria.
+It then leverages the acquired distribution-based information and traditional k-value to reach an optimal k-sequence for data.
 Under rigorous evaluations, we achieve significant performance gain on borderline samples, resulting in improved overall accuracy and generalization capability.